papichuks/hexagon-web/contract/README.md

 npx hardhat test
 ```

-## Deploy the Contracts
+## Deploy the Contract

-Type in the following command in the terminal to deploy the smart contract:
+Type in the following command in the terminal to deploy the smart contract to Hedera testnet:

 ```
-npx hardhat run scripts/deploy.js
+npx hardhat run scripts/deploy.ts --network hederaTestnet
 ```